zorua98741/PS3-Rich-Presence-for-Discord/README.md

  ![notxtfile](https://imgur.com/xrkHBgC.png) | ![txtfile](https://imgur.com/LQKekql.png)

 ## Contact me
-if you have any PS3 games you wish to have cover art implemented into the program, or any other enquiries for that matter, please contact me via discord: "zorua98741#0023".
+please contact me via discord: "zorua98741#0023". <br>
-Please message me the output next to "validate():" as that will be the name of the art asset added.
+If you would like me to add game art to my developer application for your use, please message me the output of "validate():" for the game/s

 ## Remote Python packages required
 * urllib3